horia141/jupiter/src/cli/README.md

 # CLI Client

-The CLI client for Jupiter.
+The CLI client for Thrive.